Best Pumpkin Pie Recipe

 Bake

-Place your pumpkin pie into the oven to bake.
-I recommend using a pie crust shield or aluminum foil to cover the crust, otherwise it will brown before the filling is done.
+Use a pie crust shield or aluminum foil to cover the outer crust, otherwise it will brown too much and possibly burn before the filling has finished baking completely.

 1. The top will be set and slightly puffed.

-After it’s baked this pie needs to cool for at least 2 hours on a wire rack.
+After it’s baked, transfer the pumpkin pie to a wire rack to cool completely.
+This takes at least two hours at room temperature, sometimes longer if you live in a warm environment.
 You can put it in the fridge (or outside on your cold porch) to speed up the process.

 1. Freeze the entire pie.
 Bake and chill the pie, then wrap it tightly with plastic wrap and foil and freeze for up to 2 months.
 Thaw in the refrigerator overnight before cutting and serving.